MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]

-This article is part 2 of a series that demonstrates profile editing in an Node.js web app.
+This article is part 2 of a series that demonstrates profile editing in a Node.js web app.
 In [part 1 of this series](how-to-web-app-node-edit-profile-prepare-tenant.md), you prepared your external tenant for profile editing.

 ## Prerequisites